-Don’t let the “static” and “gentle” words fool your, however, Hatha yoga still can be a physical and mental challenge to those who wish to partake.
-Oftentimes individuals enjoy and can get in-tune with this style because of how the classes are set-up.
-Hatha yoga classes typically start with some sort of warm-up, then advances to more elaborate asanas, ending oftentimes with a meditation session to calm and connect to the body and mind.
+Don’t let the “static” and “gentle” words fool you.
+Hatha yoga still is a physical and mental challenge to those who wish to partake.
+Oftentimes, individuals get in-tune with this style because of how the classes are set-up.
+Hatha yoga classes typically start with some sort of warm-up, then advance to more elaborate asanas, ending oftentimes with a meditation session to calm and connect the body and mind.

 c.
 Restorative Yoga

-Restorative yoga is also known for it’s use of yoga props (blankets, bolsters, & blocks) for support as yogi’s sink deeper into each pose, which can last even up to 5-10 minutes per position, with only 4-6 pose’s being completed per session.
+Restorative yoga is also known for it’s use of yoga props (blankets, bolsters, & blocks) for support as yogi’s sink deeper into each pose.
+In fact, some poses last up to 5-10 minutes or more, with only 4-6 pose’s being completed, per session.

-The goal of restorative yoga is to “restore", to do it in in a way that is comfortable, and supportive, achieving not just physical, but emotional and metal calm.
+The goal of restorative yoga is to “restore”, as the name implies.
+However, doing it in way that is comfortable, and supportive.
+Thus, achieving not just physical, but emotional and metal calm.
 You may find in some classes the use of essential oils, guided meditation, and other therapeutic elements to help guide you to complete relaxation and release.

 This makes restorative yoga a perfect fit for seniors (or anyone) who may lack the flexibility or want to explore mental and physical calm, but may lack the resources to do it themselves.